-A lift ticket is not required to use the snowshoe trails and there is no fee for using the snowshoe trails.
-Snowshoe rentals are available in the Mount Sunapee Ski Rental Shop.
+A lift ticket is not required to use the snowshoe trails.

 Snowshoeing is not permitted on any ski slopes or trails at any time unless specifically approved by Mount Sunapee.

 NEHSA

 The New England Healing Sports Association (NEHSA) is based at Mount Sunapee, and operates its adaptive ski instruction and skiing assistance programs for adaptive skiers beginning in early December and continuing into late March or early April.